-Bus lane enforcement is carried out by the council in accordance with the Transport Act 2000 (section 144) which allows the enforcement of bus lanes using an 'approved device', i.e. a CCTV camera.
+Bus lane enforcement is carried out by the council in accordance with the Traffic Management Act 2004 which allows the enforcement of bus lanes using an 'approved device' - a CCTV camera.
 Bus lane enforcement began in July 2014.

 The council enforces bus lanes by using a fixed camera mounted in the location.
 The camera records vehicles entering the bus lane to provide evidence of unauthorised use, and recordings are then checked by enforcement staff.
 When an unauthorised vehicle is detected in a bus lane the council will serve a Penalty Charge Notice on the registered keeper of the vehicle.

 The purpose of bus lane enforcement is to remove unauthorised vehicles from bus lanes and:

 - as a result of those improvements, encourage more people to use bus services to reduce congestion

 - provide a safer lane for cyclists

 Bus lane locations

 Bus lanes in the town centre are in the following locations and operate at the following times:

 Hartington Road - Monday to Saturday, 7am to 7pm

 Wilson Street - Monday to Sunday, 7am to 7pm